MarcoWorms/learn.js/README.md

 // you progress.

 // -----------------------------------------------------------------------------
-// Mixing it all up: map, filter, ande reduce
+// Mixing it all up: map, filter, and reduce
 // -----------------------------------------------------------------------------

 // By now we have learned about complex types such as Functions, Objects, Arrays